Nalin7parihar/Foxie/foxie-backend/README.md

 # 🧠 Foxie Backend

-FastAPI backend service for the Foxie AI code generator with LangGraph self-correction.
+FastAPI backend service for the Foxie AI code generator.

 This is the AI-powered code generation engine that handles all code generation requests.